 for each sample.

-do not get any urine in the stool sample.
-Do not urinate while passing the
+- Urinate before you collect the stool.
+That way, you won't get any urine in the stool sample.
+Do not urinate while you pass the

 - Put on gloves before handling your stool.
 Stool can contain